ekerstein/ghostgraphs/README.md

 Statistics for websites using Ghost, the best platform for blogging.
 Learn more at [Ghost.org](https://ghost.org).

 ## Development
 The website uses Flask (a python framework) and is hosted on Heroku.
+The website looks for Public API access (deprecated), or for the meta tag added to the header.
+Then it requests API data about the posts, cleans the data, and feeds it into [Chart.js](https://www.chartjs.org/) HTML5 Canvas charts.

 ## Setup
 1. Install and setup virtual environment